Juke34/awesome-awesomeness-bioinformatics/README.md

 A curated list of awesome curated lists of awesome softwares and resources in bioinformatics and affiliated areas.

 ## Contributing
-Please read [CONTRIBUTING](./CONTRIBUTING.md) if you wish to add software.
+Please read [CONTRIBUTING](./CONTRIBUTING.md) if you wish to add a awesome list of resources.

 ## Awesome